 - the name and address and signature of any person supporting the petition

 Petitions should be accompanied by contact details, including an address, for the petition organiser ('Petitioner Organiser').
 This is the person we will contact to explain how we will deal with the petition.
 If the petition does not identify a Petition Organiser, we will contact the first named signatory on the petition and deal with them as the Petition Organiser.

-Petitions requiring a debate at full council or an officer to give evidence before Overview & Scrutiny Committee can be signed by anyone who lives, works or studies in Hertfordshire.
+Petitions requiring a debate at full council or an Executive Member to give evidence before Overview & Scrutiny Committee can be signed by anyone who lives, works or studies in Hertfordshire.
 Other petitions should be signed by residents or business tax payers of Hertfordshire.

 Petitions which are considered to be vexatious, abusive or otherwise inappropriate will not be accepted.
 In the period immediately before an election or referendum we may need to deal with your petition differently - if this is the case we will explain the reasons and discuss the revised timescale which will apply.

 If a petition does not follow the guidelines set out above, the council may decide not to do anything further with it.
 In that case, we will write to you to explain the reasons.

 What will the Council do when it receives my petition?

 An acknowledgement will be sent to the petition organiser within 10 working days of receiving the petition.
 It will let them know what we plan to do with the petition.